james-a-rob/KodaStream/docs/getting-started.md

 ```

 ## Contributing
-Air is in the early stages so feedback and suggestions are extreamly welcome.
+KodaStream is in the early stages so feedback and suggestions are extreamly welcome.
 Feel free to open an issue or submit a pull request.

 ## Deploying